stablekernel/aqueduct/source/docs/http/configure.md

 Both the key and certificate file must be unencrypted PEM files, and both must be provided to this command.
 These files are typically issued by a "Certificate Authority", such as [letsencrypt.org](letsencrypt.org).

-When an application is started with these options, the `certificateFilePath` and `keyFilePath` are set on the `ApplicationConfiguration` your application is being run with.
-(If you are not using `aqueduct serve`, you can set these values directly when instantiating `ApplicationConfiguration`.)
+When an application is started with these options, the `certificateFilePath` and `keyFilePath` are set on the `ApplicationOptions` your application is being run with.
+(If you are not using `aqueduct serve`, you can set these values directly when instantiating `ApplicationOptions`.)

 For more granular control over setting up an HTTPS server, you may override `securityContext` in `ApplicationChannel`.
-By default, this property will create a `SecurityContext` from the `certificateFilePath` and `keyFilePath` in the channels's `configuration`.
+By default, this property will create a `SecurityContext` from the `certificateFilePath` and `keyFilePath` in the channels's `options`.
 A `SecurityContext` allows for password-encrypted credential files, configuring client certificates and other less used HTTPS schemes.

 ```dart
 class MyApplicationChannel extends ApplicationChannel {